-Gordon teaches a natalizumab formulation containing all of the claimed excipients, with the exception of histidine buffer in place of phosphate buffer.
-Each of the secondary references, Orthoclone or Aversano, teaches IgG mAb formulations with precisely the same excipients recited by the Challenged Claims - phosphate buffer, NaCl and polysorbate 80.
-A person of ordinary skill would have been motivated to replace the histidine buffer of Gordon with phosphate buffer of the secondary references because Subramanian reported that formulations containing histidine buffer combined with polysorbate 80 impair the biological activity of an IgG mAb.
-Not only had phosphate buffer worked with numerous prior art IgG mAb formulations, such a modification represents simple substitution of one known element for another.
-The following chart reflects these combinations, as exemplified by claim 1.
+Gordon teaches a natalizumab formulation containing all of the claimed excipients, with the exception of histidine buffer in place of sodium phosphate buffer.
+Each of the secondary references, Orthoclone or Aversano, teaches IgG mAb formulations with precisely the same excipients recited by the Challenged Claims - sodium phosphate buffer, sodium chloride and polysorbate 80.
+A person of ordinary skill would have been motivated to replace the histidine buffer of Gordon with sodium phosphate buffer of the secondary references because Subramanian reported that formulations containing histidine buffer combined with polysorbate 80 impair the biological activity of an IgG mAb.
+Not only had sodium phosphate buffer worked with numerous prior art IgG mAb formulations, such a modification represents simple substitution of one known element for another.
+The following chart reflects these combinations.